BPC-005 When Is a Building Permit Not Required?

 This page provides a list of work that does not require a building permit in unincorporated Sonoma County.

-All construction activity, from initial grading of a site to interior improvements, alterations and most repairs requires a building permit unless the work is specifically exempted by the California Building Code appendix Chapter 1 and Chapter 7 of the Sonoma County Code.
+All construction activity, from initial site grading to interior improvements, alterations and most repairs requires a building permit unless the work is specifically exempted by the California Building Code appendix Chapter 1 and Chapter 7 of the Sonoma County Code.

 Work Exempt from a Building Permit

-The sections below are a list of work that may be performed without a building permit.
+The following is a list of building, electrical, gas, mechanical, and plumbing work that may be performed without a building permit.
 If your project does not appear on this list of exempt work, you should assume that a building permit is required.